Thinklab-SJTU/pygmtools/docs/guide/introduction.rst

 When not to use pygmtools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a highly packed toolkit, ``pygmtools`` lacks some flexibilities in the implementation details, especially for experts in graph matching.
+As a highly packed toolkit, ``pygmtools`` lacks some flexibility in the implementation details, especially for experts in graph matching.
 If you are researching new graph matching algorithms or developing next-generation deep graph matching neural networks, ``pygmtools`` may not be suitable.
-We recommend `ThinkMatch <https://github.com/Thinklab-SJTU/ThinkMatch>`_ as the protocol for academic research.
+We recommend `ThinkMatch <https://github.com/Thinklab-SJTU/ThinkMatch>`_ as the protocol for new algorithmic research.

 What's Next
 ------------